Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 If possible, we recommend playing both titles on a PS2 for the smoothest gameplay experience (instructions for connecting on a PS2 are available [here](/getting-online/ps2)).
 However, we realize that PS2s are 20+ year old technology, so you may not still have one lying around or wish to invest in one.
 This overview guide is meant for those who cannot or choose not to get a PS2, and would therefore like to play on emulator.

 The PS2 emulator is PCSX2 ( [https://pcsx2.net/](https://pcsx2.net/) ).
-It can be used on a Windows, Mac, or Linux computer.
+It is free and can be used on a Windows, Mac, or Linux computer.
 To play any PS2 game on PCSX2, you need the following:

 - A BIOS file from a PS2.
 - An ISO file for each game you wish to play, OR both the original PS2 disc for the game AND a disc drive with which to read the disc.
 Furthermore: